 - After the Indians were pushed out in the 1830s, the population grew.
 The US Congress established the Territory of Iowa in 1838.
 In 1846, it was admitted to the Union as the 29th state.

 - In the 1850s and 1860s, the completion of five railroads across the state brought major changes.
 People could now travel every month of the year.
 Even small towns had six passenger trains a day.

 - In 1928, Herbert Hoover was elected the 31st US president, the first from Iowa.
-Do you know which state has had the most US presidents?
+Do you know which state did the most presidents live in?
 New York.
-Five presidents were born there.
+Seven presidents were affiliated with the state.
 Can you name any of them?

 - In 1869, Arabella Mansfield became the first female lawyer in the US, thanks to Iowa’s Supreme Court ruling that women should be allowed to practice law.